FNNDSC/pfdicom/README.rst

 .. code:: html

-        -I|--inputDir <inputDir>
+        --inputDir <inputDir>
-        Input DICOM directory to examine.
-By default, the first file in this directory is examined for its tag information.
-There is an implicit assumption that each <inputDir> contains a single DICOM series.
+        Input directory to examine.
+The downstream nested structure of this directory is examined and recreated in the <outputDir>.

+        [--outputDir <outputDir>]
+        The directory to contain a tree structure identical to the input tree structure, and which contains all output files from the per-input-dir processing.

+        [--outputFileStem <stem>]
+        An output file stem pattern to use

         [--maxdepth <dirDepth>]
         The maximum depth to descend relative to the <inputDir>.
 Note, that this counts from zero!
 Default of '-1' implies transverse the entire directory tree.

-        -i|--inputFile <inputFile>
+        [--relativeDir]
+        A flag argument.
+If passed (i.e. True), then the dictionary key values are taken to be relative to the <inputDir>, i.e. the key values will not contain the <inputDir>; otherwise the key values will contain the <inputDir>.

+        [--inputFile <inputFile>]
         An optional <inputFile> specified relative to the <inputDir>.
-If specified, then do not perform a directory walk, but convert only this file.
+If specified, then do not perform a directory walk, but target this specific file.

-        [-O|--outputDir <outputDir>]
-        The directory to contain all output files.

-        [-O|--outputDir <outputDir>]
-        The directory to contain all output files.
+        [--fileFilter <someFilter1,someFilter2,...>]
+        An optional comma-delimated string to filter out files of interest from the <inputDir> tree.
+Each token in the expression is applied in turn over the space of files in a directory location according to a logical operation, and only files that contain this token string in their filename are preserved.

+        [--filteFilterLogic AND|OR]
+        The logical operator to apply across the fileFilter operation.
+Default is OR.

+        [--dirFilter <someFilter1,someFilter2,...>]
+        An additional filter that will further limit any files to process to only those files that exist in leaf directory nodes that have some substring of each of the comma separated <someFilter> in their directory name.

+        [--dirFilterLogic AND|OR]
+        The logical operator to apply across the dirFilter operation.
+Default is OR.

         [--outputLeafDir <outputLeafDirFormat>]
         If specified, will apply the <outputLeafDirFormat> to the output directories containing data.
 This is useful to blanket describe final output directories with some descriptive text, such as 'anon' or 'preview'.

         This is a formatting spec, so

-            --outputLeafDir 'preview-%s'
+            --outputLeafDir 'preview-%%s'

-        where %s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.
+        where %%s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.

-        -e|--extension <DICOMextension>
-        An optional extension to filter the DICOM files of interest from the
-        <inputDir>.

-        [-t|--threads <numThreads>]
+        [--threads <numThreads>]
         If specified, break the innermost analysis loop into <numThreads>
         threads.
 Please note the following caveats:

             * Only thread if you have a high CPU analysis loop.
-Since most of the operations of this module will entail reading and writing DICOM files, and since these operations are the bulk of the execution time, adding threading will not really help.
+Note that the input file read and output file write loops are not threaded -- only the analysis loop is threaded.
+Thus, if the bulk of execution time is in file IO, threading will not really help.

             * Threading will change the nature of the innermost looping across the problem domain, with the result that *all* of the problem data will be read into memory!
-That means all of DICOMs across all of the subdirs!
-In non-threading mode, only DICOMs from a single directory at a time are read and then discarded.

-        This flag is less applicable to this base class.
-It is here to provide fall-through compatibility with derived classes.

-        [-x|--man]
-        Show full help.

-        [-y|--synopsis]
-        Show brief help.
+That means potentially all the target input file data across the entire input directory tree.

         [--json]
-        If true, dump the final return as JSON formatted string.
+        If specified, do a JSON dump of the entire return payload.

         [--followLinks]
         If specified, follow symbolic links.

-        [--version]
-        If specified, print a version string.

-        -v|--verbosity <level>
+        [--overwrite]
+        If specified, allow for overwriting of existing files

+        [--man]
+        Show full help.

+        [--synopsis]
+        Show brief help.

+        [--verbosity <level>]
         Set the app verbosity level.

-            0: No internal output;
-            1: Most important internal output -- none for 'pfdicom';
-            2: As with level '1' but with simpleProgress bar in 'pftree';
-            3: As with level '2' but with list of input dirs/files in 'pftree';
+This ranges from 0...<N> where internal log messages with a level=<M> will only display if M <= N. In this manner increasing the level here can be used to show more and more debugging info, assuming that debug messages in the code have been tagged with a level.

 String processing on tag values
 -------------------------------